-PLANNING COMMISSION RECOMMENDATION
+PLANNING COMMISSION RECOMMENDATION TO CITY COUNCIL & PROCESS

-The project team will be attending the June 10, 2021 Planning Commission meeting to request their direction on the questions above and receive their general recommendation to City Council on the June Alternatives for study in the Fiscal Impacts and Community Benefits Analysis.
-Due to project timeline constraints, and the deadline for the Council meeting packet publication, Planning Commission recommendations will be presented to Councilmembers at the June 15 Council meeting.
+The project team will be attending the June 10, 2021 Planning Commission meeting to request their direction on the questions above, and receive their general recommendation to City Council on the June Alternatives for study in the Fiscal Impacts and Community Benefits Analysis.
+Due to project timeline constraints, and the deadline for the Council meeting packet publication, Planning Commission recommendations will be presented to Councilmembers at the June 15 Council study session, rather than being included in the meeting packet for that meeting.
+Because the City Council packet publication date is after the deadline for this packet, the project team anticipates that some additional analysis from ongoing work may be available and incorporated into the June 15 Council packet that is not included herein.